abhutra/al-folio/_pages/about.md

 social: true
 ---

 Hi Visitor!!
-I'm entrepreneur at heart.
-I love solving problems and imagining companies around them.
+My name is Abhishek Bhutra.

 Graduated in 2012, from IIT-BHU.
 Worked as Software Engineer for ~ a year after that.
 I planned into getting into IIM, cracked CAT but instead ended up starting the entrepreneur journey.